Brady rallies Patriots past Jaguars in AFC Championship Game thriller

 The Patriots pulled off the comeback without star tight end Rob Gronkowski, who missed the second half with a concussion after taking a hit to the head from Jaguars safety Barry Church in the second quarter.

-The Patriots will play the winners of Sunday’s NFC Championship Game between the Philadelphia Eagles and the Minnesota Vikings on Feb.
-4.
+The Patriots will play the Philadelphia Eagles in Super Bowl LII Feb.
+4 at U.S. Bank Stadium in Minneapolis.
 It's the eighth Super Bowl appearance for Brady and coach Bill Belichick, who have won five times -- including last year's 34-28 overtime rally against the Atlanta Falcons.

 Brady came out for warmups without a glove on his hand, and he came out throwing.
 He completed his first six passes -- including a 20-yarder to Amendola on fourth-and-1 from the Jaguars 30 -- for 57 yards to march the Patriots down the field.
 The drive stalled when Brady was sacked by Dante Fowler Jr., and New England settled for Stephen Gostkowski's 31-yard field goal.